hriqueXimenes/tcp_server/README.md

 - [x] Create a script to run integration_tests to test paralelism and real world scenarios.
 - [x] Create a diagram flow of the application to facilitate presentation and understanding for the evaluators.
 - [x] Create a Docker environment to eliminate any chance of incompatibility on the evaluators' computers.
-- [x] Create a configurable limit to accept a predefined limit of concurrent requests.
+- [x] Create a configurable limit to accept a predefined limit of concurrent requests (-m flag).
 - [x] Add documentation to explain the division of folders and explanations of modules.
-- [ ] Create a list of "next improvements" to provide evaluators with a direction on how the project could evolve.
+- [x] Create a list of "next improvements" to provide evaluators with a direction on how the project could evolve.

 ## Layout